 Cacciatore sauce is not just an extension of marinara sauce that’s been pimped up with some chicken.
 It has a taste of its own and a great one at that!

-First of all, it’s delicious with surprising crisp chicken and a mildly tangy tomato sauce, infused with aromas of rosemary and garlic, rounded off with good old red wine.
+It’s delicious with surprisingly crisp chicken skin simmered in a mildly tangy tomato sauce, infused with aromas of rosemary and garlic, rounded off with good old red wine.

-Those two reasons make it an amazing everyday meal option and a stunning dinner party idea.
+The divine taste and the ease of preparation are the reasons chicken cacciatore could be an amazing everyday meal option and a stunning dinner party idea.

 Making Chicken Cacciatore involves 3 easy steps

 - Marinating it in red wine, rosemary, garlic.